 You can certainly visit Rio Claro as a day trip from Medellin, but it would be a long day with three hours of travel each way.
 Spend at least one night for a truly memorable experience.
 Or make this a stop along the way from Medellin to Bogota since Rio Claro is just off the Medellin-Bogota highway.
 To make reservations in one of the cabins, visit the Rio Claro Nature Reserve website.

 San Antonio de Pereira | A Day Trip for Sweettooths

 If you have a sweet tooth, you’ll love this Medellin day trip.
 A little over an hour south of Medellin and 15 minutes past Rio Negro is San Antonio de Pereira.
 Visitors are lured to this town for the postres, or desserts and some stay overnight for the weekend nightlife.

 When you arrive, you’ll have your choice of dessert shops just off the main square.
 Choose from places like the eclectic, yet traditional Postres San Antonio or the modern, Dulces y Postres.
-All of the shops offer samples so that you can decide on your favorite dessert before you purchase.
+All of the shops offer samples so that you can decide on your favorite dessert before you commit.
 Or better yet, go with friends and share the sweets from several different shops.

 To be honest, I don’t have a sweet tooth at all.
 But when my friend suggested this short day trip, I figured I should see what the dessert hype was all about.
 Sure, the desserts are sweet and delicious, but my favorite was the available toppings.

-San Antonio is easily a day trip from Medellin and only made into an overnight trip if you decide to party in one of the discotecas.
+San Antonio is easily a day trip from Medellin and is only made into an overnight trip if you decide to party in one of the discotecas.
 Locals say the reputation for nightlife developed in the 1960s after young people from the city of Rio Negro started traveling to San Antonio for dancing in the square.

 El Carmen de Viboral | A Day Trip for Ceramics

 Just an hour from Medellin, this town is famous for hand-painted ceramics.
 After discovering the area to be rich in natural minerals needed to create the craft, Eliseo Pareja started the first ceramic workshop in El Carmen de Viboral in the late 1800s.
 Others followed suit and this small town in Antioquia became the center of Colombia’s ceramics industry.

 To learn about the history of ceramics in El Carmen de Viboral, visit the Ceramics Museum located in the Cultural Center.
 Then spend the afternoon exploring the many workshops, or talleres, where you can see the creation of these pieces in person and purchase directly from the artisans.

-A woman at Hostel Macondo Inn introduced me to a special clay artisan in El Carmen de Viboral.
+A woman at Macondo Inn introduced me to a special clay artisan in El Carmen de Viboral.
 Her work was more unusual than the others, influenced instead by the native indigenous groups of Colombia, specifically the Muisca people.

 Santa Fe de Antioquia